 Crystals, Rocks, Minerals: What's the Difference?

-Are crystals, rocks and minerals, or are rocks and minerals crystals?
+Are crystals, rocks or minerals, or are rocks and minerals crystals?
 This question causes so much confusion.

-Samples from three geographic regions confirm these materials have been used for personal adornment for at least 100,000 years.
+Samples from three geographic regions confirm that rocks and minerals have been used for personal adornment for at least 100,000 years.
 Tests from one of the earliest samples showed that beads created from mollusc shells are likely to have been strung to enable them to be worn.

 Rocks used for art, specifically in Africa, have been dated back 30,000 years.

-Throughout history, crystals, rocks, and minerals have been a source of intrigue and fascination.
+Throughout history, crystals, rocks and minerals have been a source of intrigue and fascination.
 Beyond their use in art and jewellery, they have been used for tools, carried as talismans, and carved into luxury objects.
-All three have been, and continue to be, associated with status, wealth, and power.
+All three of these naturally occurring solids have been, and continue to be, associated with status, wealth, and power.

-The belief they hold mystical powers and healing properties is well documented.
-Stories and myths associated with different stones have been passed down from one generation to the next.
+The belief that they hold mystical powers and healing properties is well-documented.
+Stories and myths associated with different stones have been passed down from generation to generation.

-Although crystal healing is a pseudoscience, it's hugely popular around the world.
-In recent years, this alternative therapy has exploded and is now a multi-billion-dollar industry.
+Although crystal healing is a pseudoscience, it has exploded into a multi-billion-dollar industry.

-The word 'rock' describes a naturally occurring solid made up of more than one mineral.
-Rocks tend to be relatively hard, hence the idiom 'hard as a rock'.
+The word rock refers to a naturally occurring solid, often composed of more than one mineral.
+Rocks are usually quite hard, hence the saying, hard as a rock.

-The main types of rock are igneous, sedimentary, and metamorphic.
-All three form through a different geological process.
+The three main rock types are igneous, sedimentary, and metamorphic.
+Each forms through a different geological process.

-Minerals, which also form through a geological process, are naturally occurring solids with a specific chemical composition and crystalline structure.
+Minerals are also naturally occurring solids, but unlike rocks, have a specific chemical composition and a defined crystalline structure.

 Chemical composition refers to the identity and number of chemical elements in a compound.
-Water (the compound) is made up of two chemical elements: hydrogen and oxygen.
+Water (the compound) is composed of two chemical elements: hydrogen and oxygen.

 A substance with an internal crystalline structure is made up of crystals.
 Each crystal is formed from a highly ordered, repeating arrangement of atoms.

-The study of crystals is called crystallography, rocks, petrology, minerals, mineralogy, and gemstones, gemology.
-I've discussed gemstones in a separate article, which you can read here.
+The study of crystals is crystallography, rocks is petrology, minerals is mineralogy, and gemstones, gemology.
+I've discussed gemstones in a separate article, which you can read here

 These subjects fall under the umbrella of geology, which is the study of the Earth, its history, the rocks of which it's constructed, their structure, where they came from, how they have changed over time and how they continue to change.